+This file would be named ##_2067_123456789_ABCD_2M.doc if posted by the MCO.

-This file would be named ##_2067_123456789_ABCD_2M.doc.
+This file would be named ##_2067_123456789_ABCD_2S.doc if posted by PSU staff.

-Additional to the standardized naming convention for Form H2067-MC, a separate naming convention has been developed to address use of Form H2067-MC for nursing facility residents who request transition to the community under the STAR+PLUS Home and Community Based Services (HCBS) program.
-These individuals are considered expedited cases for application to the STAR+PLUS HCBS program.
-For this reason, staff from both the MCO and PSU must be able to readily identify communications specific to these cases.
+Additional to the standardized naming convention for Form H2067-MC, a separate naming convention has been developed to address use of Form H2067-MC for NF residents who request transition to the community under the STAR+PLUS Home and Community Based Services (HCBS) program.
+These individuals are considered expedited cases for application to the STAR+PLUS HCBS program; both the MCO and PSU staff must be able to readily identify communications specific to these cases.

-An "M" or "S" continues to be added to the sequence number to denote, respectively, whether the MCO or PSU has posted the form.
-The new naming convention for posting Form H2067-MC, on both member and non-member cases in a nursing facility, is expanded as follows:
+An "M" or "S" continues to be added to the sequence number to denote, respectively, whether the MCO or PSU staff have posted the form.
+The new naming convention for posting Form H2067-MC, on both member and non-member cases in an NF, is expanded as follows: